 - All taxes and permit fees

-Inquire if there are any services which will incur an additional cost.
+Inquire if there are any services that will incur an additional cost.

 What is the daily fee for observers and gratuities policy?